phac-nml/irida/README.md

 ## Thanks

-This plugin is heavily based on (krampygs)[https://github.com/navarroj/krampygs].
+This plugin is heavily based on [krampygs](https://github.com/navarroj/krampygs).
-Thanks to (@navarroj)[https://github.com/navarroj] for developing the original plugin
+Thanks to [@navarroj](https://github.com/navarroj) for developing the original plugin.